-I've spearheaded many security & performance fixes and moved apps from a "snowflake" server with a limiting scaling approach to a containerised solution utilising Docker and AWS's Elastic Container Service.
-Test apps are now properly isolated, apps behave consistently across environments, and almost all AWS infrastructure is defined as code and managed with Terraform.
+I've spearheaded many security & performance fixes and moved apps from a "snowflake" server with a limiting scaling approach to a containerised solution utilising Docker and Amazon Web Services' (AWS) Elastic Container Service.
+Apps are now properly isolated in testing environments and behave consistently in each, and almost all AWS infrastructure is defined as code and managed with Terraform.

 I've run end-to-end load testing and arranged independent security tests to ensure the coming campaign runs smoothly, can handle large traffic spikes and keeps stakeholders' data safe.